planetlearning/planetlearning.github.io/pages/micromaster/configurations-vagrant.md

 You cannot go to the above registration form again.
 If you are in this situation, look at the ** [Second element of Troubleshooting in this page](#Troubleshooting)**

 Next, fill out the configurations.
-Your name must be the same and should match your GitHub name so we can easily locate your community in Virtual Intern Nation.
-Pick **Virtual Intern Nation (vi)** for nation as in the example below. **After filling out your configurations, remember to save a screenshot of the configuration page so that you can post it on the [Slack chat](http://slack.ole.org) after submitting your registration request.**
+Your name must be the same and should match your GitHub name so we can easily locate your community in PlanetLearning Nation.
+Pick **PlanetLearning Nation (Planet Learning)** for nation as in the example below in place of **vi** to **Planet Learning**. **After filling out your configurations, remember to save a screenshot of the configuration page so that you can post it on the [Slack chat](http://slack.ole.org) after submitting your registration request.**

 ![Configurations](images/planet-configuration.png)